Frequently Asked Questions

 Absolutely!
 Many of our students have been away from academia for 5, 10, even 20 years.
 You will feel right at home here.

-Each session, people take 1-2 courses.
+Each session, students take 1-2 courses.
 Each course represents 3-4 credits.
 You need 120 credits to graduate.

 I don’t understand your “semesters” and “credits.”
 Could you please explain?

 At The American Women’s College, we have 6 sessions a year.
 Each session is six weeks in length.
 These accelerated courses are designed to help you graduate faster.
 Each session, students take 1-2 courses.
 Each course represents 3-4 credits.
 You need 120 credits to graduate.
 Our six-week sessions allow for a week off in between each session, a two-week break at the end of the year and approximately six weeks off in the summer allowing women to relax, regroup and re-balance other demands in their lives — while still completing up to 36 credits a year.